fru-io/handbook/docs/project-management/scrum.md

 - Review retrospectives from each team member
 - Team discusses, documents process improvements (kaizen) for next sprint

-**Friday 9:00 am - 10:30 AM MST: Sprint Planning for New Sprint.**
+**Friday 9:00 am - 10:00 AM MST: Sprint Planning for New Sprint.**

 Finalize sprint plan for the new sprint, discussing high-priority tasks and goals.
-Engineering + Product Owners.
+Engineering + Product Owners.*

 Agenda: